PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![vehicle_center_eqn](https://user-images.githubusercontent.com/25223180/52252097-74684f80-2926-11e9-9263-33df9acb2edc.PNG)
 ![lane_center_eqn](https://user-images.githubusercontent.com/25223180/52252103-7f22e480-2926-11e9-9854-10f08e9de9eb.PNG)

-left_lane_bottome and right_lane_bottom are the x-intercepts of the left and right fits, respectively.
-This requires evaluating the fit at the maximum y value (the bottom of the image) because the minimum y value is actually at the top (otherwise, the constant coefficient of each fit would have sufficed).
-The car position is the difference between these intercept points and the image midpoint i.e. 640 in this case (assuming that the camera is mounted at the center of the vehicle).
+left_lane_bottom and right_lane_bottom are the x-intercepts of the left and right fits, respectively.
+The deviation of the vehicle from the center is calculated by taking the difference of lane center (i.e. midpoint of the sum of intercepts of left fit and right fit) and center of image i..e.
+640 in this case multimplied by the scaling factor "xm_per_pix" to get the real-time position from the pixel position.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.